Kewat people

-The Kewat, also spelled Kevat, is a Hindu caste, found in the states of Assam, Bihar, Tripura, Uttar Pradesh and West Bengal in India.
+The Kewat, also spelled Kevat, is an ethnic group and Hindu caste, found in the states of Assam, Bihar, Tripura, Uttar Pradesh and West Bengal in India.
 They are the traditional boatmen of northern India, and also in neighbouring country Nepal.
+They natively speak the Kewat language, an Eastern Indo-Aryan language.
+But the language is now declining as they have begun to speak the languages commonly used in the regions where they live.

 Origin

 The name "Kevata" first appeared in the Pillar Edict V of Emperor Ashoka.

 In India: Present circumstances

 The Kewat are among the 17 OBC communities of Uttar Pradesh that have been proposed for Scheduled Caste status by the Samajwadi Party-controlled Government.
 However, this proposal, which relates to votebank politics and has been made in the past, has been stayed by the courts; a prior attempt was also rejected by the Government of India.

 Kewats are recognised as Scheduled Caste in the states of Assam, West Bengal and Tripura as Keot, Keyot or Jalkeot.

 With a population of 937,861, Kewats constitute 0.7174% of Bihar's population in the 2023 caste census.